Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (January 2026 Updated)

 Redmi A5

 The Redmi A5 is Xiaomi’s entry-level smartphone offering.
-Despite being a budget device with modest expectations, it manages to lead its category through impressive raw specifications.
+Despite being a budget device with modest expectations, it offers decent all-around specs.

 PRICING